The Street Urchin

 Every word Tiga spoke, felt like a milestone, the energy spent was making her exhausted.
 Her breathing was rough and her jaw jammed shut.

 “-can come after me yourself,” Tiga finished, her chest heaving.

-A quiet laugh was heard from inside the cage and a pale, boney hand grabbed onto one of the bars.
+A quiet laugh was heard from inside the cage and a pale, bony hand grabbed onto one of the bars.
 The fingernails were long and chipped, the skin was almost flaky looking.

 “I stay here for my own safety,” the voice whispered.
-“There are things in the world, I dare not speak of.
+“There are things in the world that I dare not speak of.
 Those terrors will come for me…I dare not exit this room.”